cloudmesh/cloudmesh1/docs/source/man/man.rst

 ----------------------------------------------------------------------

 Command - list::
+List available flavors, images, vms, projects and clouds

         Usage:
-        list flavor [CLOUD|--all] [--refresh]
+            list flavor [CLOUD|--all] [--refresh] [--format=FORMAT]
+            [--column=COLUMN]
-        list image [CLOUD|--all] [--refresh]
+            list image [CLOUD|--all] [--refresh] [--format=FORMAT] [--column=COLUMN]
-        list vm [CLOUD|--all] [--refresh]
+            list vm [CLOUD|--all] [--refresh] [--format=FORMAT] [--column=COLUMN]
             list project
-        list cloud
+            list cloud [--column=COLUMN]

         Arguments:

-        CLOUD    the name of the cloud
+            CLOUD    the name of the cloud e.g. alamo, sierra, india

         Options:

             -v         verbose mode
             --all      list information of all active clouds --refresh  refresh data before list

+            --column=COLUMN        specify what information to display in the columns of the list command.
+For example, --column=active,label prints
+                                   the columns active and label.
+Available
+                                   columns are active, label, host,
+                                   type/version, type, heading, user,
+                                   credentials, defaults (all to display
+                                   all, email to display all except
+                                   credentials and defaults)

+            --format=FORMAT         output format: table, json, csv

         Description:

-        List clouds and projects information, if CLOUD argument is not given, default or selected cloud will be used, you may use command 'cloud select' to select the cloud to work with.
+            List clouds and projects information, if the CLOUD argument is not specified, the selected default cloud will be used.
+You can interactively set the default cloud with the command 'cloud select'.

-        list flavor [CLOUD|--all] [--refresh]
+            list flavor
-            list the flavors
+            : list the flavors
-        list image [CLOUD|--all] [--refresh]
+            list image
-            list the images
+            : list the images
-        list vm [CLOUD|--all] [--refresh]
+            list vm
-            list the vms
+            : list the vms
             list project
-            list the projects
+            : list the projects
             list cloud
-            list active clouds
+            : same as cloud list

+        See Also:

+            man cloud